Rift131/EventTrackerProject/README.md

 <p align="center"><img src="media/dbSchema.png" width="350"></p>

 After a minimum viable product is produced, the intent for this application is to incorporate the remaining tables of the database as seen above.
-It is my intent to also use the first concept to inspire new ideas beyond what I've already imagined.
+At this time, only the "education_event" table is utilized.
+It is my intent to also use this first concept, once fully functional, to inspire new ideas beyond what I've already imagined.
 Current stretch goals include...
 * Google Maps through the address table for parents to be able to remember a site should they choose to later revisit and share the location with fellow homeschool families.
 * Create a login functionality
 * Allow users to download an Excel or Numbers version of their data as a backup or for audit purposes